 This program prepares educators to work in Montessori public, private, and charter schools.
-Graduates receive a Bachelor of Science in Education from Sarasota University, and become eligible for Montessori Accreditation Council for Teacher Education (MACTE) certification through an affiliated training center.
+Graduates receive a Bachelor of Science in Education from Sarasota University, and may become eligible for Montessori Accreditation Council for Teacher Education (MACTE) certification through a dual enrollment option at an affiliated training center.

-The educational goals and objectives of Sarasota University's Montessori Education program are to prepare highly qualified educators based on the Montessori Accreditation Council for Teacher Education (MACTE) Competencies for Montessori Teacher Certification.
+The educational goals and objectives of Sarasota University's Montessori Education program are to prepare highly qualified educators by incorporating on the Montessori Accreditation Council for Teacher Education (MACTE) Competencies for Montessori Teacher Certification.